 I wanted to create a recipe that showcased the butter.
 The prawns are still very much the hero of this dish, but the goat butter is one tasty unmissable sidekick.

 Haven’t tasted or cooked with goat butter before?
 Then you probably have a few questions.
 I researched and experimented with the goat butter Delamere sent me.
 Hopefully I can shed some light on this great alternative to cow’s butter.

 FUN FACT, when researching I discovered a something called "breath of the wild goat butter".
 I investigated further wanting to know more.
 Who wouldn’t?
 It sounds so exotic.
 I was sadly disappointed.
 BOTW goat butter refers to one of the Nintendo Zelda games.
 Seems video games even have recipes these days!

-How does goat butter taste?
+What does goat butter taste like?

 Guess what, if you don’t like goat cheese chances are high you will like goat butter.
 I’m not a huge fan of goat cheese and was surprised by the mild flavour of the butter.
 I liked it!